UFC Fight Night: Zabit vs. Kattar: Predictions & Analysis

 All-Rounder

-There's a real Elo separation here: Yakovlev at 970 versus Roberts at 885.
-That 85-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Yakovlev at 1055 versus Roberts at 943.
+That 112-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Roberts throws significantly more leather — a 1.2 sig. strike per minute gap.
 Yakovlev is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Yakovlev has tighter striking defense, making opponents miss more often.

 The Pick: Roosevelt Roberts over Alexander Yakovlev.
-We're leaning Roberts here at 71%, a solid but not overwhelming edge.
-Notably, the betting market has Roberts at 54% implied while our model sees 71% — a 17-point disagreement that could signal value.
+The model gives Roberts a slight nod at 63% — this could easily go either way.
+Notably, the betting market has Roberts at 54% implied while our model sees 63% — a 9-point disagreement that could signal value.

 Pannie Kianzad vs Jessica-Rose Clark